evisiion/AirJS/README.md

     })

-Since Air JS lists the socketPort prototype as a dependency / related component within the socketIO prototype, AirJS knows to search for it in the engine's scope, and utilize the first one that it finds.
-If for some reason there were two server objects, you would pass in the object or its parent, and Air JS would search / use that specific object.
+Since Air JS lists the `socketPort prototype` as a dependency / related component within the `socketIO prototype`, AirJS knows to search for it in the `engine`'s scope, and utilize the first one that it finds.
+If for some reason there were two `server objects`, you would pass in the object or its parent, and Air JS would search / use that specific object.

 So how does it work?

-When creating a new component in your app, Air JS facilitates the listing of related objects (dependencies) to fill variables / parameters.
+When creating a new component in your app, Air JS facilitates the listing of dependencies to fill parameters.
 For example, if you create a new blueprint `Car`, and list `carDoor` as a dependency, when creating a new `Car` object, Air JS will search the appropriate scope for a `carDoor` and utilize it without it having to be passed in as a parameter.

    Blueprints : {